jeffbass/imagezmq/README.rst

 Messaging Patterns: REQ/REP versus PUB/SUB
 ==========================================

 ZMQ allows many different messaging patterns.
-Two are implemented in **imagezmq**:
+Two are implemented in **imageZMQ**:

 - REQ/REP: Each RPi sends an image and waits for a REPLY from the central image hub.
 The RPi sends a new image only when the REPLY is received.
 In the REQ/REP